 General anesthesia is usually given to children in two stages.
 First, a relaxing drug is given which causes the child to drift off to sleep.
 This drug is usually delivered as a gas through a scented face mask.
 An intravenous (IV) line is usually placed in a vein of the arm or leg after a young child is asleep from the mask.
 Older children may have the IV line placed before going to sleep.

 After the child is asleep, a mask may be held over the child’s mouth and nose for a brief procedure (such as opening blocked tear ducts).
-For most eye procedures, however, a breathing-tube is placed in the windpipe to allow the anesthesiologist to control the child’s breathing and maintain anesthesia during surgery.
-Anesthetic agents (inhalation agents) delivered through the tube or medications given intravenously maintain the anesthesia.
+For most eye procedures, however, a breathing-tube or laryngeal mask airway (a special type of tube that may cause less irritation and decrease sore throat after surgery) is placed in the windpipe to allow the anesthesiologist to control the child’s breathing and maintain anesthesia during surgery.
+Inhaled anesthetic agents delivered through the tube or medications given intravenously maintain the anesthesia.
 The breathing tube is removed at the end of surgery before the child is fully awake.
 The IV can be removed in the recovery period when the child is drinking well and has no nausea.

 Anesthetic “sleep” is quite different from normal sleep because the potent medications affect every organ of the body.
 Achieving and maintaining the desired effect requires continuous monitoring and adjustment.
 Your anesthesiologist has the experience and knowledge to decide which agents are best for your child and to administer them in a safe manner as possible.

 Parents should tell children old enough to understand why they are having surgery.
 Your hospital may provide tours to show its facilities and explain its procedures to the child.
 Most children are inquisitive and are fascinated by all the machines in the operating room.
 They should be encouraged to ask questions.
-The staff, nurses, and doctors will try to make the hospital experience a positive one [See figure 3].
+The staff, nurses, and doctors will try to make the hospital experience a positive one.

-Before surgery, a medical history and physical examination may be performed to be sure your child is sufficiently healthy for anesthesia.
+Yes.
+Before surgery a medical history and physical examination is be performed to be sure your child is sufficiently healthy for anesthesia.

 In general, your child should not eat food or drink baby formula for eight hours or drink anything, even water or breast milk, for four hours before surgery.
 The stomach must be empty to avoid possible anesthesia complications.
 The hospital staff will give you specific instructions about what time your child must stop eating and drinking.